PhD - Drivers of speciation in Homalictus: past climate cycles provide an alternative to the ‘Taxon Cycle’ in island biogeography theory

 Could past climate cycles explain the cryptic bee diversity found in Fiji and if so, how?
-This is the question that my supervisors and I are currently tackling at Flinders University, South Australia.
-The project involves a three month field trip to Fiji, a whole bunch of hiking, genetic analysis and a touch of taxonomy.
+This is the question that my supervisors and I at Flinders University and the South Australian Museum asked in 2017.
+The project involved a three month field trip to Fiji, a whole bunch of hiking, genetic analysis and a touch of taxonomy.
 The results are yet to be published.

 Mantispid biology: Drepanicine